What Is a Debt Yield in Commercial Property Loans?

-To calculate the debt yield, divide the net operating income of a building by the loan amount, and multiply by 100 to arrive at a percentage.
-So, for example, a property with a net operating income of $500,000 that requests a loan of $5,000,000 would have a debt yield of $500,000 / $5,000,000 x 100 = 10%.
+To calculate the debt yield, divide the net operating income of a building by the loan amount, and the result is your debt yield percentage.
+For example, a property with a NOI of $500,000 that requests a loan of $5 million would have a debt yield as calculated below.